prashanrai37/prashanrai37/README.md

 👀 I’m interested in Full-stack web development and AI with ML.\
 🌱 I’m currently learning Reactjs and CSS frameworks.\
 🌍 I'm based in London.\
-📚 Most experienced within JavaScript, HTML, CSS/CSS frameworks, Python and Java.\
+📚 Most experienced in JavaScript, HTML/CSS frameworks, SQL, Python and Java.\
 💻 Well familliar with working in a group using methodologies such as AGILE, SCRUM, Github and various Code Testing methods.

 📫 How to reach me : @ [prashanrai.com]("prashanrai.com")